 ‘Sweetly funny, kind, perceptive, unpretentious.’
 The Guardian

-My latest play is Unspoken – a play about a man and his stammer.
-It was written in collaboration with speech and language therapist Dr Trudy Stewart and had its first performance in a production by Leeds Arts Centre at The Carriageworks, Leeds, 5-8 July 2017.
+Unspoken – a play about a man and his stammer was written in collaboration with speech and language therapist Dr Trudy Stewart and had its first performance in a production by Leeds Arts Centre at The Carriageworks, Leeds, 5-8 July 2017.
 It has since been performed at an international speech therapy conference in Antwerp and at the John Lyons Theatre in London.